wallarm/product-documentation/docs/latest/about-wallarm/api-sessions.md

 # API Sessions <a href="../subscription-plans/#subscription-plans"><img src="../../images/api-security-tag.svg" style="border: none;"></a>

-The **API Sessions** module of the Wallarm platform discovers and displays the user sessions in your applications' traffic.
-Within each discovered session, Wallarm collects information about its requests.
+The **API Sessions** module of the Wallarm platform monitors and displays the user sessions in your applications' traffic.
+Within each monitored session, Wallarm collects information about its requests.
 This article gives an overview of **API Sessions**: issues addressed by it, its purpose and main possibilities.

 For information on how to use the **API Sessions** module, refer to its [user guide](../user-guides/api-sessions.md).